apify/crawlee/README.md

     });
     await requestList.initialize();

-    // Create an instance of the BasicCrawler class - the simplest crawler
+    // Create a BasicCrawler - the simplest crawler that enables
-    // that enables users to implement the crawling logic themselves. const crawler = new Apify.BasicCrawler({
+    // users to implement the crawling logic themselves. const crawler = new Apify.BasicCrawler({

         // Let the crawler fetch URLs from our list. requestList,

-        // The handleRequestFunction option defines a function with actions to be performed for each URL.
+        // This function will be called for each URL to crawl.
-        // As parameter, it accepts an object with the 'request' option, which is an instance of the Request
+        // The 'request' option is an instance of the Request class, which contains
-        // class with information such as URL and HTTP method, as supplied by the RequestList.
+        // information such as URL and HTTP method, as supplied by the RequestList.
         handleRequestFunction: async ({ request }) => {
             console.log(`Processing ${request.url}...`);

-            // Simply fetch the HTML of the page and store it to the default dataset.
-In local
+            // Fetch the page HTML and store it to the default dataset.
+In local configuration,
-            // configuration, the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData({
+            // the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData({
                 url: request.url,
                 html: await requestPromise(request.url),